Business Transactions and Their Classification

-Business Transaction Definition
+Business Transactions: Definition

-A transaction (also termed as a business transaction and financial transaction) may be defined as an exchange of value.
-In a business environment, it is an exchange of goods or services at a particular price.
+A transaction (also termed a business transaction or financial transaction) refers to an exchange of value.
+In business, a transaction is an exchange of goods or services at a particular price.

-Business transactions may be classified as:
+Business transactions can be classified as follows:

-- cash and credit transactions
+- Cash and credit transactions

-- internal and external transactions
+- Internal and external transactions